Start Printed Page 3311

 * * * * *

-(b) Establish and implement procedures for the safe and orderly access to and operation in movement areas and safety areas by pedestrians and ground vehicles, including provisions identifying the consequences of noncompliance with the procedures by all persons;
+(b) Establish and implement procedures for the safe and orderly access to and operation in movement Start Printed Page 3317areas and safety areas by pedestrians and ground vehicles, including provisions identifying the consequences of noncompliance with the procedures by all persons;

 * * * * *